Heaven Burns Red: Plot

 Heaven Burns Red takes place in a world where the Earth is being attacked by mysterious extraterrestrial life forms called "Cancer."
 Cancer are immune to any kind of weapon and have been forcing humanity to abandon most of the Earth's surface.
 Left with little time before they face extinction, humanity successfully created a weapon to take on Cancer known as "Seraph."
 Humanity gathered those who had mastered the art of manipulating Seraphs and established "Seraph Corps" as their last hope.
 Those who could manipulate Seraphs have one thing in common: they are all girls.
 One of them is Ruka Kayamori, who finds herself thrown into the war against Cancer.

-Characters

-Unit 31A

-"Beat Down, Rise Up.
-War does not determine who is right.
-Only who is left."